wp-plugins/exchange-rate-table/readme.txt

 = Can I paste the exchange rate table into a post ? = Yes, javascript code is available directly from [fx-rate.net](http://fx-rate.net/).
 You have to paste the javascript into the post in HTML mode.

+= My currency is not on the list
+The plugin includes codes for the top 50 currencies world wide.
+Additional currencies are available directly from fx-rate.net, as described above

 = Is there support  ? =
 Further support is available at [fx-rate.net/support](http://fx-rate.net/wordpress-exchange-rate-plugin/)

 = Email =
 Send comments and suggestions to widgets at fx-rate.net